-Once you've turned your document into a Woodpecker Smart-template, the next step is to populate the document with new information.
-You can populate a Woodpecker template as many times as you want, while each time saving the populated document as a new Word file.
+Once you've turned your document into a Woodpecker Smart-template, the next step is to populate the document with your information.
+You can populate a Woodpecker template as many times as you want, each time saving the populated document as a new Word file.

-Once you've updated the fields with the correct information (don't worry you can always change them later), click the "Populate" button at the bottom of the window.
+Once you've updated the fields with your information (which you can always change later), click the "Populate" button at the bottom of the window.
 You'll then see Woodpecker dynamically update the information in the document on the fly.

 Finally, click "File" and "Save as" to save your populated document as a new document.
 You'll then end up with a new instantiation of your initial Woodpecker template and your initial master template will remain unchanged.